top of page

 Overcoming Self-Limiting Beliefs

 Not all self-limiting beliefs are necessarily psychologically curly questions.
 I used to attend a regular exercise group that was held in a public park popular with dog walkers.
-One day I saw the most beautiful pair of fine boned, long haired, well-groomed Blenheim Cavalier King Charles Spaniels.
-I had two immediate thoughts.
-Firstly how beautiful they were.
-Secondly, but I couldn't have a dog.
+One day I saw the most beautiful pair of fine-boned, long-haired, well-groomed Blenheim Cavalier King Charles Spaniels.
+I had two immediate thoughts: firstly, how beautiful they were; secondly, I couldn't have a dog.

 And then I stopped in my tracks.
 Why couldn't I have a dog, exactly?
 Just because we live in a strata scheme and I'd never had a dog before as an adult.
 That was it.
-Once I challenged the belief, other thoughts immediately occurred to me, such as how much my children would love having a dog, they would find a Cavalier King Charles Spaniel to be very sweet; and then I remembered the book I loved as a child, Lady and the Tramp, featuring a Ruby-coloured Cavalier.
+Once I challenged the belief, other thoughts immediately occurred: how much my children would love having a dog, how sweet a Cavalier King Charles Spaniel would be; and then I remembered Lady and the Tramp, the book I loved as a child, featuring a Ruby-coloured Cavalier.
 It became easier to reinforce the positive belief of "I could have a dog if I wanted one" after I challenged the self-limiting belief "I could never have a dog", a belief that had been there for no reason, and I had believed it for years.
 I started talking to friends who owned dogs, looked into the responsibilities and the costs; and starting looking at possible breeders.

 Our beautiful girl, Honey, a Blenheim-coloured Cavalier King Charles Spaniel, lived with us for nearly 10 years.
 She grew up with my children as their second Mum.
 She was a much-loved member of the family, a treasured childhood memory and a companion through thick and thin.
 Having Honey in our lives was a true gift.